uw-dims/dims-ocd/source/currentsystem.rst

 ..

-More specifically, there are gaps in functionality in the existing sub-systems that DIMS will address.
+There are gaps in functionality in the existing sub-systems that DIMS is intended to address.
 The three primary sub-systems are: (1) the Ops-Trust portal; (2) The Collective Intelligence Framework (CIF) database; and (3) the PRISEM system.
 Each of these will be examined in turn.

+.. _opstrustportalnow:

 Ops-Trust portal Code Base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~